ImLionelGitz/Vert/README.md

 **⚠ This compiler is at its infancy so there might be various bugs or glitches!**

-This compiler is designed for creating websites using plain HTML/CSS/JS.
-Certain browsers or versions may not support modular JS files.
-The default TS compiler lacks the option to remove `import`/`export` statements, There was some hassle for me to use an external library or pack those modules into one file, so I created this custom TypeScript compiler to meet my needs.
+This tool was designed for developing websites using plain HTML/CSS/JS.
+Certain browsers or versions of it may not support modular JS files.
+There was some hassle for me to use an external library to pack those modules into one file, so I created this tool to meet my needs.
 ## Known Issues

-This compiler is designed for my **personal use**, so it utilizes these options: `target: ES6`, `module: CommonJS`and `moduleResolution: node` of the TypeScript compiler by default, so you need to edit the source files to meet your needs.
+This compiler is designed for my **personal use**, so you need to edit the source files to meet your needs.
 ## Installation

 To install this compiler, download the file and build it yourself using this command: